HugoMatilla/hugomatilla.github.io/_posts/2016-02-12-Share-Library.md

 	./gradlew clean build generateRelease

-Now you have your `aar` file in `yourAppFolder/yourLibrary/build/release.zip`.
+Now you have your `far` file in `yourAppFolder/yourLibrary/build/release.zip`.

 ## 3.Test the aar library